 Convergys is conversant in the languages of global customer satisfaction.
 The company provides business services designed to maximize customer service, acquisition, and retention from about 130 customer contact centers in about 30 countries.
 Convergys' call center agents handle customer service interactions such as account service, billing inquiries, and technical support.
 The company targets customers in industries such as communications, financial services, technology, retail, healthcare, and government.
 Convergys was formed as a division of

 Convergys has been working to restructure and streamline its operations to improve efficiency and reduce costs.
+It has two business segments: Customer Management, Agent Services; and Customer Management, Customer Interaction Technology (CIT).
 Previously it operated through three segments: Customer Management, Information Management, and Human Resources Management.
-However, within the last two years it has made major divestitures in order to focus on its primary Customer Management operations, which accounted for approximately 85% of total revenues in 2011.

 Sales and Marketing

 The company continues to depend on a concentrated number of clients for the majority of its revenue.
 Its top three customers --

 -- collectively account for almost 40% of its sales.
 Convergys' largest customer (AT&T) accounted for about 21% of total sales in 2015, while Comcast contributed 10%.

 In 2015, Convergys' revenue increased by 3% to $2.9 billion due to higher revenue from technology and financial services clients.Revenue from technology clients increased by 18% due to two additional months of revenue related to the Stream acquisition, volume increases, and new programs with existing clients, partially offset by unfavorable currency exchange rates.
 Financial services' sales increased by 3% thanks to new clients and new programs with existing clients, partially offset by program completions and volume decreases with other clients.